mendix/docs/content/en/docs/developerportal/collaborate/product-insights.md

     *  If there is already an active API key, it is shown on the list.
 In this case, check the **Type** of the API key to see if it is suitable for you to use:

-       * **Development** – The development key should only be used in local test environments.
+       * **Development**: A development key should be used in non-production environments for testing purposes.
-       * **Production** – The production key should only be used in production environments.
+       * **Production**: A production key should be used in production environments.

        If it is suitable to use, click **View** to show the API key, then copy it, and save it for later use.